TuxWarez/crawler/README.md

 WASD for movement of the player
 R to restart level
 H to open a help menu
-C to open a console for which you can find instructions below
+C to open a console for which you can find commands below

-Console Instructions:
+Console commands:
 `changelvl` \[level number] - Changes the level
 `setpos` \[x-coord] \[y-coord] - Changes the position of the player
 `startpos` \[no arguments] - Sets the player position to the starting position
 `showpos` \[0|1] - Shows the coordinates of the player
 `noclip` \[0|1] - Disables the collision of the player
 `god` \[0|1] - Makes the player invincible
-`summon` \[Character] optional\[x-coord] optional\[y-coord]- Summons a character below the player; if the coordinates are present, it summons a character at the specified coordinates
+`summon` \[Character] optional\[x-coord] \[y-coord]- Summons a character below the player; if the coordinates are present, it summons a character at the specified coordinates
 `setkey` \[ammount] - Sets a specified ammount of keys in the player inventory
 `changedif` \[1|2|3|4] - Changes the difficulty on the fly
 `setmove` \[ammount] - Sets a specified ammount of moves in the player inventory